chengeng17/HitScreen/README.md

 | HitScreen(ProtT5)          | 14.754           | 11.791              |
 | HitScreen(ESM-2 150M)      | 14.907           | 11.944              |

 For an example of screening the 11betaHSD1 task, refer to the example cell in the `/drug_and_target_embedding` notebook.
+Protein embeddings and molecular embeddings are also available on Zenodo.

 If you plan to use only the GCN model, modify the following parameters: